mikeypdev/wimpyamp/README.md

 Type `make help` to see other options, like linting or making an app bundle or binary.

 Windows users can either install WSL to use the Makefile, or use Powershell scripts in the `winscripts/` directory and tools in Visual Studio Code.
 Don’t forget to install Python via the MS Store.

+Intel Mac Python support is fading away, so pay attention to supported libraries if you are on an old Mac.

 ### AI Coding Agents